blackary/neat-starter/src/posts/daily/tue-feb-18.md

 ### Praise

-P﻿salm 67c, 119r
+P﻿salm 98b, 119r

 ### Prayer

-1. Pray for some you know who are on the wrong road.
+1. Rejoice in your champion older brother, Jesus.
 2. Give thanks for something from last Lord’s Day’s sermons.
 3. Pray for a member of our church, for your family, and for a non-Christian friend/family member.